 Crossbody bags are an essential part of every woman’s bag collection – especially if you love to have your hands free.

-The Belvedere Messenger bag ($2,895), seen here in Navy, is a light crossbody available in a plethora of vibrant colors.
+The Belvedere Messenger bag (approx. $2,400), seen here in Navy, is a light crossbody available in a plethora of vibrant colors.
 The fine crossbody strap is practical and adjustable, while both the interior and exterior are fitted with pockets to help you remain organized.

 Backpacks are growing in popularity with the aid of some gorgeous designer versions, such as these options for Goyard and Louis Vuitton.

-The Louis Vuitton Montsouris backpack ($2,395) features an outside zip pocket and a roomy interior to fit your water bottle, phone, and purse.
-The stunning design of the bag includes adjustable leather straps and an archival Louis Vuitton buckle.
-All available from Fashionphile from an affordable $2,395 price point.
+The Louis Vuitton Montsouris backpack features an outside zip pocket and a roomy interior to fit your water bottle, phone, and purse.
+The stunning design of the bag includes adjustable leather straps and an archival Louis Vuitton buckle – all available from Fashionphile for approx. $2,000 for the bigger size.

 4. Top handle bags